CaseyLabs/kcUtils/utils/kcSops/readme.md

 echo "$sops_config" > .sops.yaml
 ```

-And the genereated `.sops.yaml` will look like this:
+And the generated `.sops.yaml` will look like this:

 ```yaml
 creation_rules: